 It can be easy to forget about yourself when someone you care for is struggling, but you know the saying “You cannot pour from an empty cup”?
 Well, it’s true.

 If you stop looking after yourself you will feel tired, stressed and may end up unwell yourself.
 Ensure you have someone to talk to, include relaxation into your routine and don’t hesitate to seek support yourself.

 How to help a child

 Children may not understand the complexities of anxiety and panic attacks, so experiencing these issues can be very distressing.
 If your child experiences a panic attack, there are ways you can help.
-Below is an article from our friends at happiful that may help:
+Below is an article from Happiful magazine that may help:

 This is where you can submit feedback about the content of this page.

 Please note we are unable to provide any personal advice via this feedback form.
 If you do require further information or advice, please visit the homepage & use the search function to contact a professional directly.